chrisr3403/Sep11-Freedom-Project/blog/entry01.md

 2. Identifying what problems I have with this code
-   I must figure out how to make the sprites spawn at the location I want. which the very challenging part about that is the numbers on what location I want them to go on.
+   I must figure out how to make the sprites spawn at the location I want. which the very challenging part about that is the numbers on what location I want them to spawn on.

+3. The locations I brainstorm I test with:
+   To understand locations more and more I have to first test and brainstorm randomized location numbers to see if the sprite will spawn there.
+   Brainstorming these should be easy but hard to know where to make them spawn in.
+   `add([sprite("Decepticon"), pos(120, -120)])`
+   any number added should result into the sprite spawning at that coordinates I assigned it to.

+4. Sprites spawning at any given location (follow up to number 3)